FirstHR

 First, FLSA: a finance manager is often exempt under the executive exemption (managing the business and directing two or more employees) or the administrative exemption (high-level finance and accounting work with discretion), but the title does not decide it, so run the duties test (DOL Fact Sheet 17A).
 Second, FCRA: a third-party background check requires a standalone written disclosure and authorization, not buried in the application (FTC guidance).
 Third, bonding: a fidelity bond is sensible for money access, and is federally required for anyone handling 401(k) plan funds.

 None of this requires a large HR operation, but all of it should be handled deliberately at the offer and onboarding stage rather than discovered later.
 Getting the FCRA disclosure wrong, padding it with a liability waiver, has cost companies multimillion-dollar class-action settlements, so keep the disclosure standalone.
-The exempt vs non-exempt guide walks through the FLSA classification in detail.

-Finance Manager Salary
+Finance Manager and Financial Manager Salary

 How to Write a Finance Manager Job Description